packetcoders/netbox-nornir-graphql-webinar/README.md

 This repo contains the examples and scripts from the Packet Coders webinar:
 > Automating Config Generation /w NetBox, Nornir and GraphQL

+## Recording
+The recording for the webinar session can be viewed [here](https://www.youtube.com/watch?v=VGw4zkgMLmA).

 ## Overview
 This demo will: